mockingbirdnest/Principia/SUPPORT.md

 The Discord channel is *not* suitable for reporting bugs.
 A post like "when I do X it crashes" will likely not been seen by the developers, and therefore the underlying bug won’t be fixed.

-Don't post logs on Discord, they are just spam which is going to annoy every user.
+*Do not post logs on Discord, they are just spam.*

 ## Forum